meta-nekonyah/mC/README.md

   - Terminating the end of lines with semicolons/;.
   - Brackets to group things, grouping is done via indentation liike Python.

+!!!This language isn't fully workable!!!
+I'm taking a break and going over a book.
+Head First C is a nice book, not good for those who have Zero programming experience.

 # To use it to compile say... helloworld in metaC sytax:
 ```
 gcc -o mC mc.c    // Compile metaC to a binary